ibm-cloud-docs/key-protect/cli-changelog.md

 [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started){: external},
 you're notified when updates are available.

-Be sure to keep your CLI up-to-date so that you can use the commands and flags that are available for the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in.
+Be sure to keep your CLI up-to-date so that you can use the latest commands and flags that are available for the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in.
 {: tip}

+## CLI version 0.6.5
+{: #cli-changelog-065}

+Release date: 2021-08-30

+### Changes
+{: #cli-changelog-065-changes}

+Changes included in this [version](/docs/key-protect?topic=key-protect-cli-plugin-key-protect-cli-reference):

+- The JSON response for the retrieval of multiple objects like listing keys, policies, and registrations is set as an empty array: **`[]`**  when there are no objects returned by the service.

+- The JSON response for the retrieval of a single object, like a key policy, is set as an empty object: **`{}`** when there is no policy returned by the service.

 ## CLI version 0.6.4
 {: #cli-changelog-064}